Fariburz I: The rebellion of the son of Giorgi and the events that happened after

-Dispute with Alp Arslan, the invasion of Qum and the betrayal of Guzhdaham
+Dispute with Alp Arslan, the invasion of Qum and the revolt of Guzhdaham

-During the end of the year of 1067, the Seljuq ruler Alp Arslan went to Arran, where Fariburz was waiting for him with gifts.
+During the end of the year of 1067, he submitted to the Seljuk ruler Alp Arslan who arrived in Arran.
 Later in 1068, Fariburz aided Alp Arslan during one of his campaigns.
 When Fariburz returned to Shirvan, he marched towards Quni, where he killed many of its people and ravaged the place in order to avenge Lashkarsitan.
 Some time later, when Alp Arslan returned from his campaigns against the Byzantine Empire, the inhabitants of Derbent objected to Alp Arslan about the capture of some of their chiefs by Fariburz.
 Alp Arslan ordered him to free them, which he did.
 Nevertheless, Alp Arslan had Fariburz imprisoned.
 Meanwhile, Qara-tegin fled from Shamakhi to Masqat but was killed there.
-Furthermore, the brother of Fariburz, Guzhdaham, fled to Lezgistan, carrying the tribute which Fariburz had to pay Alp Arslan.
+Furthermore, the brother of Fariburz, Guzhdaham, fled to Lakz, carrying the tribute which Fariburz had to pay Alp Arslan.
 After some days, Fariburz was released and sent back to Shirvan, but had to in return pay a great amount of money.
-On July 1068, Fariburz's son Afridun, left Derbent and returned to Shirvan.
+In July 1068, Fariburz's son Afridun, left Derbent and returned to Shirvan, presumably after the orders of sultan.

-Some time later, Fariburz found out that Guzhdaham, who still carried the tribute he had to pay Alp Arslan, had left Lezgistan and arrived to Derbent, where he took refuge with the chiefs of the city.
+Some time later, Fariburz found out that Guzhdaham, who still carried the tribute he had to pay Alp Arslan, had left Lakz and arrived to Derbent, where he took refuge with the chiefs of the city.
 By November, Fariburz had raised an army and thereafter marched towards Derbent.
 A battle shortly ensured near the city which lasted a few hours and did neither of the sides were able to emerge victorious.
 Fariburz thus returned to his encampment, while the supporters of Guzhdaham returned to the city.

 After some time, Fariburz once again attacked Guzhdaham and his supporters.
 During the battle, Mufarrij, who seems to have been freed and still served as the "chief-of-chiefs of Derbent", joined Fariburz.
-The forces of Fariburz almost managed to overcome the forces of Guzhdaham, but due to the bravery of some of Guzhdaham's men, Fariburz was in the end defeated.
-However, some time later, Mufarrij managed to seize some parts of Derbent and after much fighting, managed to seize all of Derbent, while Guzhdaham fled to Lezgistan.
+The forces of Fariburz almost managed to overcome the forces of Guzhdaham, but due to the bravery of some of Guzhdaham's men who were from Kaitag and Tawig, Fariburz was in the end defeated.
+However, some time later, Mufarrij managed to seize some parts of Derbent and after much fighting, managed to seize all of Derbent, while Guzhdaham fled to Lakz.
 Fariburz, along with his son Afridun, then went to Derbent, and after four days he returned to Shirvan, while Afridun was once again appointed as the governor of the city.